Learn how to keep earplugs clean without reducing their efficiency.

 How to Clean Foam Earplugs

-- Dip the foam earplugs in the water.
+- Rinse the earplugs in clean water.

 How to Clean Pre-Molded Earplugs